Persuasion's Worth Something

 Much like a living person, she invited the ghost to sit.
 It was a boy with messy black hair, round face and eyes that reminded her of a lost puppy.
+He was of Asian descent but it was obvious he lived most of his life in the United Kingdom; his thick accent was the greatest hint.

 “You scared the guy a few minutes ago, didn’t you?”
 She asked with no real surprise in her voice.